depicted-candela/TransitionalSQL/11_guardians/README.md

     <li><strong>Firewall Learning Curve:</strong> The greatest pitfall is an incomplete "capture" phase.
 If your firewall's training data is flawed, then legitimate application logic will be outlawed.
 Like navigating through <strong>echoing silence</strong>, you won't know what you've missed until a user's legitimate access is dismissed.</li>
     <li><strong>Performance Overhead:</strong> While highly optimized, these features are not entirely free.
 A complex redaction policy, like a <strong>time carpet</strong>, can consume cycles.
 The key is to be specific, to redact and audit with a strategy that's clear and terrific.</li>
     <li><strong>Complexity in Management:</strong> With more layers, there's more to inspect.
 A user's lack of access could be a privilege they've been checked, a Firewall block, or a Redaction effect.
 Troubleshooting means checking all layers to find the defect.</li>
+    <li><strong>Incomplete Privilege Model Understanding:</strong> An administrator accustomed to older versions may grant <code>...
+WITH ADMIN OPTION</code> and expect it to be sufficient for all delegation.
+The new schema-level grants require <code>GRANT ANY SCHEMA PRIVILEGE</code> as well.
+Forgetting this is like trying to use a master key from an old castle in a new high-tech wing; the lock has fundamentally changed.</li>
     <li><strong>Redaction is Not Encryption:</strong> Redaction is for data in flight, a mask for the user's sight.
 It is not encryption at rest on the disk.
 A privileged user could still see the data, a potential risk.
 It's one piece of the puzzle, a single part of the art, not a replacement for TDE to keep your data smart.</li>
 </ul>
 <div class="caution">